In the screenshot below, you can see which search engine results are naturally occurring, and which are paid, thanks to Google’s green "Ad" tags:

 PPC is an effective tool to get your business noticed on today’s crowded Internet.
 And once you start bidding appropriately and consistently, you’ll find that it’s much less confusing than you might have originally assumed.

 If you don’t have the time to manage your own campaigns, but are interested in using PPC to further your business’s goals, don’t hesitate to contact us!
-Our dedicated team of Internet marketers is more than happy to assist you with PPC, as well as all other aspects of your online presence.
+Our dedicated team of Internet marketers is more than happy to assist you with PPC management, as well as all other aspects of your digital marketing efforts.